-It is observed from Figure 4a that the overhead of LCSM is much lower than that of LOADng and AODV.
-The difference in overhead bytes is considerably higher at higher number of nodes.
-This is due to the large number of RREQ, RREP and RREP-ACK packets used in AODV for discovering the topology [13], [14].
-At LCSM protocol, the parents are responsible for a lot of children which leads to reducing the overhead.
-It is important to study the endto-end delay as only one (DC) is responsible for collecting data from around 400 meters.
+It is important to study the end-to-end delay as only one (DC) is responsible for collecting data from around 400 meters.
 So, it is required to have a routing protocol with a controlled end-to-end delay, especially when dealing with time-critical events like load disconnect and fault isolation.
-As shown Fig. 4b, LCSM routing protocol provides much lower end-to-end delay than LOADng and AODV.
+As shown Figure 6, LCSM routing protocol provides much lower end-to-end delay than LOADng and AODV.
 The variation of end-to-end delay at LCSM protocol is very small at large number of nodes.

-As shown in Fig. 4c , LCSM routing protocol introduces a delivery ratio which is very close to 100% regardless of the number of nodes.LOADng initiates route discovery for every router (network-wide broadcast) leads to a high number of collisions on the media, and thus a lower data delivery ratio, especially for larger number of nodes [10].
+As shown in Figure 7, LCSM routing protocol introduces a delivery ratio which is very close to 100% regardless of the number of nodes.LOADng initiates route discovery for every router (network-wide broadcast) leads to a high number of collisions on the media, and thus a lower data delivery ratio, especially for larger number of nodes [10].
 This is also applicable to AODV.